thoughtspot/thoughtspot.github.io/_admin/ts-cloud/consumption-pricing.md

 {: id="user-activity"}
 ### Analyze user activity and event details
-ThoughtSpot provides 2 default answers to help you track and analyze your credit consumption.
+ThoughtSpot provides 2 default system answers to help you track and analyze your credit consumption.
 These answers allow you to dive deeper into the credit consumption and activities of a specific user, or over a specific time window.

 Follow these best practices for the 2 new answers, *Sample Answer - Credit usage details* and *Credit usage from Charging Records*.